Rent to Buy: What it is and How it Works?

 - Here is more information about the different schemes which operate in Scotland.

 The main advantage of Rent to Buy is that it allows renters to become owners and save for the deposit while they’re renting.
-It gives tenants certainty that they can buy the house they are renting and stay living there.
+It gives tenants certainty that they can buy the house they are renting and stay living there, helping them settle and make a home.

 Rent to Buy means that the money you pay in rent isn’t entirely dead money.
-It is contributing indirectly towards the purchase of a house you will eventually own.
+It is contributing indirectly towards the purchase of a house you will eventually own, which gives tenants more certainty and a chance to buy the property at a discount to local market prices.

-Rent to Buy might not necessarily be the best or cheapest way into homeownership depending on your personal circumstances.
+Rent to Buy might not necessarily be the best or cheapest way into homeownership, depending on your personal circumstances and your long term homeownership plan.

-If you buy a property as a rent to buy it may not always be easy to sell it if you want or need to compared to a property which you buy outright.
-If, for example, you buy on a shared ownership basis.
+If you buy a property as a rent-to-buy it may not always be easy to sell it if you want or need to compared to another local property.

 How Rent to Buy Works

 Rent to buy schemes can vary but with rent to buy you typically rent a home for up to five years.
-There is usually a discount on equivalent local market rents of 20% during that period.
+There is usually a discount on equivalent local market rents of 20% during that period or sometimes the difference is provided by a home equity loan from the Government, although this is subject to change and there isn't always funds available for every country.

-After a minimum period (at least six months or a year usually) you have the option to buy the house.
-You may be able to buy it outright but shared ownership schemes, where you buy a share and rent the rest, are also usual.
-Some schemes may offer cashback.
+After a minimum period (at least six months or a year, usually) you have the option to buy the house.
+You may be able to buy it outright; however, some shared ownership schemes, where you buy a share and rent the rest for another period of time, are also usual.

 After a maximum of five years, you may have to buy the house or move out.
-It is not always possible to extend the rental period beyond five years.
+It is not always possible to extend the rental period beyond five years and the rent paid will be lost, as in, its not a refundable deposit.

 An Example

-You rent the house for 5 years paying £1,200 PCM and save the £300 rental discount in a savings account.
-After 5 years you have saved £18,000.
-You use this as a deposit and take a mortgage of £82,000 with which you buy a 40% share of the house and continue to pay rent on the rest.
+You rent the house for 5 years, paying £1,200 PCM and saving the £300 rental discount in a savings account.
+After 5 years, you have saved £18,000.
+You use this as a deposit and take a mortgage (or raise property finance) to pay for the rest of the property purchase price.

 Who is Eligible for Rent to Buy?